ReaganTan00/finance-tracker/README.md

-# RightNow Finance Tracker
+# RecordNest Finance Tracker (RNFT)

+A cozy nest to track and keep records of your finances with a companion!
-A cross-platform personal finance tracking mobile application for managing individual and shared budgets, built with React Native and Spring Boot.
+This is cross-platform personal finance tracking mobile application for managing individual and shared budgets, built with React Native and Spring Boot.

 ---